 The entire point of husband support during pregnancy is not to do everything, but to make sure that your wife is safe and healthy.
 She can still do certain things on her own, it doesn’t mean she wouldn’t need the extra hand.

-The mood swings are something we all want to avoid.
+Mood swings are something we all want to avoid.
 Husbands, be prepared to deal with wild hormones, ten times the effect of when a woman is going through menstruation.

 While these changes in moods can eventually be controlled, it’s important to know that it can also be frustrating for your wife to go from happy to teary-eyed or hyper to tired.
-There is a tendency her temper and mood swings will even get worse during the third trimester.
+There is a tendency for her temper and mood swings will even get worse during the third trimester.

 Cravings And Aversions

 Yes, the sudden urge to eat a specific dish.
 Food cravings will be unique and novel for you and your wife.
 There will be times when she will start to dislike the dishes she used to love or enjoy the food she used to dislike.